davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 ORDER BY 2;
 ```

-### The occurances of wind speeds experienced, matched against the Beaufort Scale - total
+### The occurances of wind speeds experienced, matched against the Beaufort Scale - Total
 ```sql
 SELECT
 	bs.wind_force,